The Darwin Waterfront includes a wave pool (referred to as the wave lagoon) and the adjacent

 Yes at wave pool, a couple of steps and the sand at the lagoon might restrict

 There is no camping on the Darwin Waterfront.
-If you want to stay overnight
+In the nearby accommodation options below,

 Darwin Waterfront Corporation.